VerveWireless/Verve-iOS-SDK/README.md

 ### App ID
 Verve should have sent you a unique identifier for your application.
 This identifier should be used to fill in the fields labelled `appID`.
 If you do not have an `appID`, please contact your Verve Publisher Services account manager.

+### Zones
+The zone field can be passed an arbitrary string or can be used to target ads in certain situations.
+If you were directed by a Verve representative to use "keywords" these should be passed in the Zone field.
+If using an arbitrary string limit the string length to 100 characters.
+The "|" character is also restricted.
+A nil or NULL Zone will be treated as an empty string.

 ### XML Library
 You will also need to update a couple of Build Settings for your app's target: